daemon357/Hello-Humans-out-there-/README.md

 # Hi am Joseph Nkwantabisa
-a youg and slow thinker getting my way  in computing and
+A youg and slow thinker getting my way  in computing and
 programming , in case im not doing fine , take a break im not a chikd prodigy that started coding at 8 like sir linus Torvalds Sir Gates at thirtheen and all the other guys